asifkhan636/subwhisper/docs/deployment.md

     subwhisper
 ```

 For multi-container setups use `docker-compose up --build`.
+Place input media under the mounted `input` directory and results under `output`.
+API payloads or experiment configs should reference paths inside the container (e.g., `/data/input/video.mp4` and `output_root: /data/output`).
+The provided Dockerfile builds a CPU-only image and omits optional alignment tools like `aeneas`; install those packages or run `qc.py --no-sync` if you need sync validation.

 ## Airflow